thecommons-urbit/chess/README.md

 Continuing the `%chess` app's history as a proof-of-concept sandbox, I (Alex Shelkovnykov) updated it to work with the software distribution update as a broadly-visible example in time for Assembly 2021.

-The `%chess` app has several minor gameplay bugs and one major one.
+The `%chess` app has several minor gameplay bugs.
 Neither of the developers who worked on it had any frontend experience, as is immediately noticeable from its dated appearance.
 It is debatable whether `%chess` was even implemented "the right way" (e.g. by replicating Chess logic in Hoon, as opposed to transmitting board states between JavaScript apps using the Gall vane).